Perhaps the bullied teen or adolescent who dies by suicide was thinking rationally rather than suffering from clinical depression or mental illness.

 Kids make fun of him daily and nobody wants him at their lunch table, so he eats lunch sitting on a toilet in the restroom because it’s too humiliating to be seen eating alone in the cafeteria.

 Greg feels like a total loser and knows he’ll be saddled with lifelong psychological baggage.
 Would it really be a sign of mental illness or wayward brain chemistry that Greg would one day take his life?

 Izzy Kalman, author of Bullies to Buddies: How to turn your enemies into friends, concurs.

-In an article in the online Psychology Today, he exposes that the same anti-bullying organizations, that work hard to raise awareness that the horrible effects of bullying can lead to suicide, still have trouble accepting that bullying is responsible, and that there must have been an underlying depression.
+Dr. Kalman believes that the same anti-bullying organizations, that work hard to raise awareness that the horrible effects of bullying can lead to suicide, still have trouble accepting that bullying is responsible, and that there must have been an underlying depression.